-In this article, I will tell about my journey toward the certification, what I think about the certification, and what recommendations I would give others who consider studying for and taking the certification exam.
+In this article, I will discuss my journey toward certification and recertification, my thoughts on the certification, and recommendations for others considering studying for and taking the certification exam.

 Why I choose to persue the certification

-The main reason for choosing the Cisco CyberOps Associate certification was that I wanted to verify my basic security knowledge with a certification from a respected vendor.
-For me a good grade at school is great, but having a certification is better, even though I think HR, recruiters, and most clients have a better understanding of formal education at colleges and universities.
+The main reason I chose the Cisco Cybersecurity Associate certification was to verify my basic security knowledge with a certification from a respected vendor.
+For me, a good grade at school is great, but having a certification is better, even though I think HR, recruiters, and most clients have a better understanding of formal education at colleges and universities.

-After reading a lot online I found that the Cisco CyberOps Associate certification covered a similar curriculum as the CompTIA CySA+.
+After reading a lot online, I found that the Cisco Cybersecurity Associate certification covered a similar curriculum to the CompTIA CySA+.
 Which places it at a higher skill level than the CompTIA Security+ certification.
-After attempting, and failing the CompTIA Linux+ certification, I got issues with the way CompTIA asks its exam questions.
-In my opinion, CompTIA exams focus on memorizing insignificant details, such as program options/flags instead of how to do things, and how things function.
+After attempting and failing the CompTIA Linux+ certification, I had issues with the way CompTIA asks its exam questions.
+In my opinion, CompTIA exams focus on memorizing insignificant details, such as program options/flags, instead of how to do things, and how things function.
 I wanted to verify my understanding and knowledge, not how hard I worked on memorizing insignificant details before an exam.
 In real life, you know what you want to do, but you use the man pages or -h/--help option to get a reminder of what options/flags to use.
 Memorizing program options/flags has little real-world value.

 As a bonus, I was able to renew my CCNA certification by passing another associate-level certification from Cisco.